Constance Baker Motley papers

 Correspondence comprises roughly half of the collection.
 Included are exchanges with constituents and other concerned citizens relating to legislation before Motley as State Senator; a myriad of political and social issues she faced as Manhattan Borough President; and cases she presided over as Justice in the Southern District Court of New York.
 These letters, both supportive and negative, illustrate the turbulent social and political atmosphere of New York City in the mid-1960s.
 Certain letters from detractors offer evidence of the sometimes quite virulent public sentiment Motley faced in challenging racism and discrimination.

 Notable correspondents include: Bella Abzug, Brooke Astor, Shirley Chisholm, Hubert Humphrey, Lyndon B. Johnson, Florynce Kennedy, Dorothy Kenyon, Martin Luther King, Jr., John V. Lindsay, George McGovern, Floyd B. McKissick, James and Mary June Meredith, Pauli Murray, A. Philip Randolph, and Robert F. Wagner.
 Cross-references in the folder list and the Name Index at the end of this document refer researchers to material on individuals found in series other than Correspondence.
 The Constance Royster portion of the collection contains more materials from Baker Motley's early and personal life, including photos, issues of The Connecticut Negro Register (for which she was a young "local correspondent"), her twin sister's high school yearbook and reunion materials, and an album from a wedding at which she was a witness.
 It also includes press on her from before and after her death, memorial materials, and materials from the publication of her book Equal Justice Under Law.
+The Joel Motley portion of the collection contains material collected by Motley's son, Joel, after her death in 2005.
+It includes posthumous commemorations; honorary degrees; materials surrounding her professional activities including speeches, publications, and annotated Supreme and District Court decisions; and news clippings.

 Researchers may also wish to consult two databases which were created through a project at Columbia University Law School in 1995.
 The first is a database of the Constance Baker Motley papers available in the Sophia Smith Collection and elsewhere.
 The other is a database of summaries of important NAACP cases in which Motley was counsel.
 In addition there are text files consisting of a list and case summaries of significant NAACP cases as well as cases Motley tried as a Federal judge.
 Copies of the databases and text files are all available in electronic form on the SSC computer network.
 A complete description of the project, the databases, and printouts of some of the text files are filed in box 15 of this collection.
 Consult the Reference staff for more information on how to access the electronic resources.